IHasBone/flaskez/README.md

 I am currently working on making an importable universal database model.
 The config dictionary sets ``app.config["SQLALCHEMY_DATABASE_URI"]`` to ``"sqlite:///users.sqlite3"``, and ``app.config["SQLALCHEMY_TRACK_MODIFICATIONS"]`` to ``False``.
 It also tells the function that we should create a database.
-Depending on if create_db is true or not, we either return a flask.Flask object, or a tuple with flask.Flask and SQLAlchemy.
+Depending on if create_db is true or not, the program either returns a flask.Flask object, or a tuple with flask.Flask and SQLAlchemy.

 By default, the application generates a secret key using:
 ```python